oshorunke1/oshorunke1/README.md

 Hi, my name is Olushola Shorunke!
 I am a Data Analyst, Software Engineer, and SQL Developer.

 ### 🗒️ Expertise
-- Data Analysis
-- Reporting
-- Query Optimization
-- Database Design
-- Data Modelling
+- Analyzing data and creating reports with Google Sheets and Excel.
+- Produce reports and carry out ad-hoc data analysis using SQL.
+- Using SQL to retrieve, and extract data.
+- Creating dashboards on Power BI, and Tableau.

 ### 🛠️ Skills & Tools
 - Language: Python, SQL, JavaScript/TypeScript, C, C#, Lua, Java, Swift, Ruby